JoshuaLampert/KernelInterpolation.jl/README.md

 **KernelInterpolation.jl** is a [Julia](https://julialang.org/) package that
 implements methods for multivariate interpolation in arbitrary dimension based on symmetric (conditionally) positive-definite kernels with a focus on radial-basis functions.
+It can be used for classical interpolation of scattered data, as well as for generalized
+(Hermite-Birkhoff) interpolation by using a meshfree collocation approach.
+This can be used to solve partial differential equations both stationary ones and time-dependent ones by using some time integration method from [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).

 ## Installation